 Research interests and PhD supervision

 Dr Philippa Webb specialises in Public International Law, having joined The Dickson Poon School of Law in September 2012 after a decade in international legal practice.
 She was previously visiting Assistant Professor in the Advanced LLM Programme at Leiden University (2009-2011).
-She is Visiting Professor at Université Paris X Nanterre (2013-14).
-She is an Adjunct Professor of Law on Pepperdine University’s London program.
+She is Visiting Professor at Université Paris X Nanterre (2013-14) and at ESADE Law School (2014, as part of their programme at the Centre for Transnational Legal Studies).
+She is an Adjunct Professor of Law on Pepperdine University’s London program (2014-15).

 Dr Webb holds a doctorate (JSD) and an LLM from Yale Law School.
 She obtained the University Medal in her LLB and the University Medal and First Class Honours in her BA (Asian Studies), both of which were awarded by the University of New South Wales in Australia.